Oh ATP and Audrn Group Where Art Thou?

 Breach?
 What Breach?

 When I read that Kayla received a curt response reiterating ASIC’s finding that they were ‘not committing any breaches’ despite evidence clearly pointing to ‘brazen fraud on a federal scale’, it naturally deepened my concerns about the competency and relevance of Australia’s so-called corporate regulator.
-It also vindicated my ‘what’s the point?’ attitude toward writing to ASIC about The ATP and Audrn Group.
+It also vindicated my ‘what’s the point’ attitude toward writing to ASIC about The ATP and Audrn Group.

 So Orth’s gang ran ATP?
-During my unfortunate association with ATP and Real Wealth, both parties gave the impression they had no association at all apart from Real Wealth being a ‘standard referral’ for new customers because they specialised in SMSFs.
+During my association with ATP and Real Wealth, both parties gave the impression they had no association at all apart from Real Wealth being a ‘standard referral’ for new customers because they specialised in SMSFs.

 How do people learn to lie so well?
 Bad parenting?
 I had some great chats with The ATP and Real Wealth guys before waking up to their wicked ways.
-What a shame they turned out to be classic textbook scammers devoid of ethics, respect and integrity.

 Bring on the Gangster-Busters

 On a happier note, I was pleased to learn that despite being subjected to a bribery attempt, legal and personal threats, Kayla’s perseverance paid off.
-With the assistance of ABC Four Corners journalists, they eventually linked some of the Orth gang members to a multimillion-dollar fraudulent operation run by former Queensland detective Mick Featherstone who was charged with fraud in 2015. http://www.abc.net.au/news/2016-02-24/mick-featherstone-former-detective-arrested-boiler-room-fraud/7194738.
+With the assistance of ABC Four Corners journalists, they eventually linked some of the Orth gang members to a multi million-dollar fraudulent operation run by former Queensland detective Mick Featherstone who was charged with fraud in 2015. http://www.abc.net.au/news/2016-02-24/mick-featherstone-former-detective-arrested-boiler-room-fraud/7194738.

 The Avalanche of Truth Keeps Rolling In

-Just when I thought it was safe to conclude my blog, Aussie Scam Alerts informed me about a post they were forced to remove in 2014 concerning the dubious operations of financial services provider AT Partnerships.
+Just when I thought it was safe to conclude my blog, Aussie Scam Alerts informed me about a post they were forced to remove in 2014 concerning the questionable operations of financial services provider AT Partnerships.
 An intimidating legal letter described their client as a ‘market leader in providing professional trading services’ and steadfastly refuted claims about them being a scam operator.

 Perhaps the law firm should have asked more questions about the AT Partnerships investment scheme but then, why would they?
 Money talks incredibly loudly in the legal realm, so why bother digging at all?